openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 Here are a few examples of using Datumaro operations to solve particular problems with the Open Images dataset:

 ### Example 1.
-How to load the Open Images dataset and convert to the format used by CVAT
+Load the Open Images dataset and convert to the CVAT format

 ```bash
 datum create -o project